jackboberg/spife/docs/getting-started.md

 #### :triangular\_ruler: :evergreen\_tree: Metrics and Logging

-We may wish to _measure_ some aspect of the object creation. `knork` will automatically configure [`numbat-emitter`][numbat-emitter] based on environment variables for you.
+We may wish to _measure_ some aspect of the object creation. `spife` will automatically configure [`numbat-emitter`][numbat-emitter] based on environment variables for you.
 This means you can simply `process.emit('metric', {name:
 'some name', value: 1})` when you want to measure something!